WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==

 =  1.1.3  =
+* Feature - Email template customization for the mail sent to the user from the Edwiser Bridge plugin.
+* Feature - Send the test email to check the modified email template.
 * Feature - Shortcode `eb_courses` to list courses.
 * Feature - Shortcode `eb_my_courses` to list specific user's courses.
 * Feature - Right sidebar compatibility on archive and single course page.